NebeyuHail/alx-system_engineering-devops/0x00-shell_basics/README.md

-script print current working directory
+pwd - script print current working directory ls - list all files in the current directory